letierney/jemison-playbook/docs/our-club/clubhouse.md

 Before you visit the office you need to register yourself for a space using the [reginald app via slack](https://slack.com/app_redirect?app=A016ZJ74JE6).
 This is so that we can monitor and measure office usage as we scale, and so we know who may have been in contact in case of a covid outbreak.
 [Click here for more detail on how to use reginald.](https://docs.google.com/document/d/17dnOP4xetc7QKqjM6P2uM-73qsPC6UXMBpY8p2YpIMA/edit)

 ### First visit
+Make sure you check and register on [reginald app via slack](https://slack.com/app_redirect?app=A016ZJ74JE6) to reserve a desk in the office for the day.
 You will need to obtain your access card from the Bloc reception desk in order to access the office and communal workspace areas.

 ### Subsequent visits
-Make sure you check and register on reginald to reserve a desk in the office for the day, but use your pass to get in and out as you need!
+Make sure you check and register on [reginald app via slack](https://slack.com/app_redirect?app=A016ZJ74JE6) to reserve a desk in the office for the day, but use your pass to get in and out as you need!

 ### Visitors
 *Question to Laura and Carissa* - do we need to outline what kind of visitors/guests are and aren't acceptable with some example use cases?

-If you have a visitor who needs access to the office then you will need to email bloc at [bloc.reception@bruntwood.co.uk](mailto:bloc.reception@bruntwood.co.uk) with the following information:
+If you have a visitor who needs access to the office then you will need to email bloc at [bloc.reception@bruntwood.co.uk](mailto:bloc.reception@bruntwood.co.uk?subject=Bloc%20AND%20Digital%20Visitor%20Request) with the following information:
 - The name of the visitor
 - The date and time they will be visiting
 - Your contact information (or the contact information for the ANDi they are visiting)